History of Colin Rea in Timeline

 Colin Rea

 Colin Rea is an American professional baseball pitcher currently playing for the Chicago Cubs in MLB.
-Before joining the Cubs, he played for the San Diego Padres, Miami Marlins, and Milwaukee Brewers in MLB.
-He also spent time playing in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.
-His career spans multiple teams in both American and Japanese professional baseball leagues.
+Prior to joining the Cubs, he played for the San Diego Padres, Miami Marlins, and Milwaukee Brewers.
+He also spent time in Nippon Professional Baseball (NPB) playing for the Fukuoka SoftBank Hawks.
+Rea's career spans multiple professional baseball leagues, showcasing his experience both in the United States and internationally.

 On July 1, 1990, Colin David Rea was born.
-He is now an American professional baseball pitcher for the Chicago Cubs.
+He is an American professional baseball pitcher.

 Others born on this day/year